 - Place an empty metal baking sheet in the oven and turn on to 350 degrees, allowing it to preheat while completing the following steps.

-- Sprinkle pork chops with salt and pepper.
+- Sprinkle pork chops with salt.

 - In heavy skillet over medium-high heat, heat fat.
 Sear pork chops for 3-4 minutes or until slightly browned.
 Flip and sear for 3-4 minutes on the other side.

 - Transfer pork chops to baking sheet in oven and cook for 10 minutes, while preparing the sauce in the same pan.

 - Reduce heat to medium-low.
 Cook shallot until soft (about 2 minutes), then add pear and cook until slightly soft (about 2 more minutes) - stirring constantly.

 - Add dates, vinegar, and broth to pan and bring to simmer.
 Cook until the liquid becomes thick and syrupy, about 6 minutes.

 - Season to taste with salt and pepper.